 Notes to editors:

-- Before construction of any major road scheme can proceed the Department must make a number of statutory orders and seek approval for the EIA.
+- Before construction of any major road scheme can proceed the Department must make a number of statutory orders and seek approval for the Environmental Impact Assessment (EIA).
 The EIA analyses any predicted environmental effects the scheme would have and measures proposed to reduce or eliminate those effects.

 - The A5 Western Transport Corridor dual carriageway scheme is an Executive flagship project which will provide 85 kilometres of dual carriageway commencing just south of Londonderry at New Buildings, bypassing Strabane, Newtownstewart, Omagh, Ballygawley and Aughnacloy before terminating at the existing A5 just south of Aughnacloy.